Cruger History, Family Crest & Coats of Arms

-Important Dates for the Cruger family
+Early History of the Cruger family

 This web page shows only a small excerpt of our Cruger research.
 Another 222 words (16 lines of text) covering the years 1465, 1580, 1639, 1598, 1662, 1776 and 1841 are included under the topic Early Cruger History in all our PDF Extended History products and printed products wherever possible.

 Spelling variations of this family name include: Krueger, Kruger, Krüger, Krugger, Cruger, Crugger, Crueger, Kruge, Cruge, Kruege, Krug, Krueg, Krugg, Crug, Crueg, Crugg, Krugler, Kruegler, Krugel, Kruegel, Kruegeli, Krugeli and many more.

 Early Notables of the Cruger family (pre 1700)

 Prominent bearers of the family name Cruger at this time were Peter Krüger or Peter Crüger (1580-1639), German mathematician, astronomer and polymath; Johann Crüger (1598-1662), a German composer of well-known hymns; Bartholomaeus Krueger, a 16th century...